ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - martin fowler ruby scripting to do oauth 2.0 with google: https://martinfowler.com/articles/command-line-google.html
 - OpenID Connect(OIDC) - built on top of oauth 2.0, includes identity stuff, has an IdP
     - dont need a user/pass for each website, can have one idp and an RP for each website/application/client
+    - advantages: SSO for all RPs that use that IDP server, only one db instead of many with ur creds
 - TOTP - time based one time password
 - passwordless auth - umbrella term for any tech that doesnt requires entering a password or knowledge based secret
 - Passkey